 A350 Parkstone Road – from pedestrian crossing adjacent Poole Park tennis courts to the Civic Centre Gyratory.
 WORKS COMPLETE.

 Jersey Road – from Alderney Avenue to Carisbrooke Crescent.
-Start date and traffic management TBC.
+WORKS COMPLETE.

 Preventative Maintenance: extending the life of the existing road surface by preventing pot holes and follows department for transport guidance that 'prevention is better than cure'.
 Surface treatments are laid directly on top of the existing road without removing the original material.